 The lovely Muir Woods national monument in nearby(ish) Marin county has a lovely and very accessible grove of coast redwoods.
 It’s features on our list of all of the Redwood parks in California and makes a great day trip from San Francisco.

 Yosemite National Park wouldn’t exist without Muir’s passionate work.
 You can visit using this guide from SF to Yosemite.
-We also have a packing list for Yosemite if you are planning a trip soon.
+We also have a guide for visiting in the winter along with a packing list for Yosemite if you are planning a trip soon.
 And if you are thinking of flying, use our Yosemite airport guide.

 Even if you aren’t a backpacker, you can also do some day hikes on the John Muir trail.
 Try the Vernal Falls hike out of Yosemite valley or the Lyell Canyon hike out of Tuolumne Meadows.